 Tardiness to school will be unexcused, barring critical extenuating circumstances.
 If a student arrives at school after 8:15 a.m., the student must be escorted into the school building with a parent/legal guardian and have a signed valid excuse with parent/legal guardian signature, date and phone number.
-If the student comes to school without a parent/legal guardian, he/she may be placed in In-School Tutorial for the remainder of the day or sent back home.
+If the student comes to school without a parent/legal guardian, he/she may be placed in In-School Tutorial for the remainder of the day.
 In order to return to school the next day, the student must bring a parent/guardian to be admitted.

-Continuous (chronic) tardiness is defined by Leland School District as being tardy for more than 3 times in a single 9 Week's time frame.
-After a students' 3rd tardy, the student may be subject to an overnight suspension, or other disciplinary action, at the discretion of the school site administrator.
-The disciplinary action includes but is not limited to a student being sent back home for the remainder of the day, being assigned to the alternative program or after school detention program to make up time, or being given any other appropriately assigned consequence.
-It will be the responsibility of the parent to provide transportation for students who must stay after school.
+Continuous (chronic) tardiness is defined by Leland School District as being tardy for more than 3 times in a single 9 Weeks' time frame.
+After a student's 3rd tardy, the student may be subject to a mandatory conference, or other disciplinary action, at the discretion of the school site administrator.
+The disciplinary action includes but is not limited to a student being assigned to In-School Tutorial, being assigned to the alternative program or after school detention program to make up time or being given any other appropriately assigned consequence.